timfilipowski88/portfolio_website/README.md

 # Portfolio Website
 https://www.webdevgarden.com/

-A personal Portfolio Website
+A Personal Web Development Portfolio Website

-## task
+## Task
-I built this project as a way to get my code and projects out and to introduce myself to the coding community.
+I built this project as a way to get my code and projects out there and to introduce myself to the coding community.

 ## Criteria
 My criteria for creating this project was to create something that showcased my ability to use HTML, CSS, Sass, and Vanilla JavaScript to created a simple, interactive website with a clear message of who I was, what I was trying to accomplish, and what I had to offer.